Objectives Recent Updates Open to Whom How to Apply Learn More FQAs

-Education and training of water professionals is an absolute priority that will not only benefit the SDG 6 but also help to tackle climate change impacts, food security, biodiversity preservation, energy transition, and social development.
-IAHR specifically identifies that in order to meet these challenges, many countries have an urgent need to ensure a critical mass of water professionals trained with relevant competences and skills.
+The education and training of water professionals is an absolute priority that will not only benefit SDG 6 but also help tackle climate change impacts, food security, biodiversity preservation, energy transition, and social development.

-Support and promote a holistic approach for water engineering.
+Support and promote a holistic approach to water engineering.

 Promote key competences and skills in the water sector according to job profiles.

-Recognize good practices in pedagogic activities especially for countries where capacity building is a priority.
+Recognise good practices in pedagogic activities, especially for countries where capacity building is a priority.

 Promote a problem-based approach to water engineering.